Guest Book: Page 30

 Cheers for now, John Clayson

-the photo is now deleted.
-Regarding the offer of some photos they were superb
+photo is now deleted.
+Regarding the offer of some photos they were superb and

-but am entirely bowled over by the quality and quantity(!) of content.
-I can
+am entirely bowled over by the quality and quantity(!) of content.
+I can easily

-easily see me spending many hours just browsing the atmospheric and educational
+see me spending many hours just browsing the atmospheric and educational photos

 Mike Lence

-find your site!
-I was born a stones throw from Monument Lane railway in
+your site!
+I was born a stones throw from Monument Lane railway in Shakespeare

-Shakespeare Road and it formed most of my childhood, I spent many happy hours
+Road and it formed most of my childhood, I spent many happy hours train

-train spotting there in fact it was my childhood!
-The only regret I have is
+spotting there in fact it was my childhood!
+The only regret I have is that I do

-that I do not have my Train spotters books they would be worth a fortune now!
+not have my Train spotters books they would be worth a fortune now! the engine

-the engine shed and other pictures are intriguing because they were my playing
+shed and other pictures are intriguing because they were my playing ground, in

-ground, in fact me and my chums at the time were always being told to "get off
+fact me and my chums at the time were always being told to "get off the

-the railway" I have a good knowledge of the area and lived there until my
+railway" I have a good knowledge of the area and lived there until my family

-family were rehoused in the slum clearance programme of the sixties, In one
+were rehoused in the slum clearance programme of the sixties, In one 'photo of

-'photo of the carriage works there is a shot of a saw mill which later became
+the carriage works there is a shot of a saw mill which later became part of

-part of Frank Moseley's garage, dealing with Armstrong Siddley motor cars!
-I
+Frank Moseley's garage, dealing with Armstrong Siddley motor cars!
+I worked

-R 55678 Jubilee class, I saw this loco all the time shunting and such at the
+Jubilee class, I saw this loco all the time shunting and such at the local

-local shed, there was a significant storage capacity at 3F (Monument Lane) and
+shed, there was a significant storage capacity at 3F (Monument Lane) and why I

-why I didn't become a railway man I shall never know!
-I could write a book of
+didn't become a railway man I shall never know!
+I could write a book of my

 Graham Wigley